dorsaSz97/trip-advisor/README.md

 You can search for restaurants, sites and hotels by entering a city name. (you MUST enter a correct city name and you need VPN if you live in certain places)

+(Here is a link to a video of this project since the api endpoint isnt working anymore: https://www.instagram.com/dorsa.webdev)

 ## Screenshots

 <img src="src/assets/sc.png" width="100%" height="100%"/>